turbot/guardrails-docs/docs/getting-started/getting-started-gcp/attach-policy-pack/index.md

 ## Step 1: Review bucket permissions

 Check the configuration of the bucket you created in [Observe GCP activity](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity).
-In that runbook you switched your test bucket from uniform to fine-grained access.
+In that guide you switched your test bucket from uniform to fine-grained access.
 Verify that is the configuration.
 <p><img alt="gcp-review-fine-grained" src="/images/docs/guardrails/getting-started/getting-started-gcp/attach-a-policy/gcp-review-fine-grained.png"/></p><br/>

 ## Step 2: Find and view the GCP > Storage > Bucket > Access Control control